 Visit the Gouverneur Museum virtually… using our mobile app.
-It was built for mobile devices, but can still be experienced with a computer.
+The app was built for mobile devices, but can still be experienced with a computer.

 The Museum in "The Manse"